 Natural Spaces/Play and recreation - people feel that they have green spaces and play areas in their community.
-Community groups make use of green space for activities, events and gardening clubs.
+Green space is used for community activities/events and gardening clubs.
 Finance is a barrier in accessing leisure activities out with community groups.